ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 1. Close the `Transaction details` flyout
 2. Click on the `Logs` tab under `Trace sample`
-3. Click on the log line that looks like `trade committed for <customer.id>`
+3. Click on the log line that looks like `trade committed for <customer.id>` from the `recorder-java` service

 Note that `attributes.com.example.customer_id` exists here too!